sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 === Neovim
 @first_refactoring_usage_in_vim shows how the refactoring looks like before accepting it in Neovim.
-The cursor can be placed anywhere within the function before triggering the listing of code actions.
+The cursor needs to be placed on the requires clause before triggering the listing of code actions.

 #figure(
   image("../images/first_refactoring_usage_in_vim.png", width: 80%),